LynX197-dev/Dynamic-Ecovault/README.md

 Integrated directly with Vault — no EssentialsX or fake accounts needed.

-The Bank Vault (default name: bankvault, configurable) acts as the global treasury.
+The Bank Vault (default name: BankVault, configurable) acts as the global treasury.

 Supports loans, interest rates, and repayment periods (default: 7 in-game days).